GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 Once you have finished exploring the Cloud Operations Sandbox project, don't forget to destroy it to avoid incurring additional billing.

-Destroy your Sandbox project by opening the Cloud Shell and running the destroy command:
+Destroy your Sandbox project by opening the Cloud Shell and running sandboxctl destroy:
 ```
 $ sandboxctl destroy
 ```

 This script destroys the current Cloud Operations Sandbox project.
-If the install.sh script were run again, a Cloud Operations Sandbox project with a new project id would be created.
+If `sandboxctl create` were run again, a Cloud Operations Sandbox project with a new project id would be created.

 # OpenCensus to become OpenTelemetry